 Cioppino

 A fish or seafood stew (squid, Dungeness crab, mussels, clams, white fish) made with tomato sauce, garlic, and sometimes red or white wine.
-It’s a popular dish, especially in northern California, in San Francisco.
-The best place where you can have a Cioppino is North Beach, the Italian neighborhood of San Francisco.
+It’s a popular dish in San Francisco and northern California.
+The best place to have a Cioppino is North Beach, the Italian neighborhood of San Francisco.
 This is where, during the Gold Rush Era, Cioppino was invented by an Italian immigrant.

 Where to try it: